Who We Support

 Our founding recipient is: Ability Fair Trade Village (AFTV), a not-for-profit social enterprise in Siem Reap Cambodia, that sells creative works by artisans with disabilities.
 When tourism ground to a halt due to COVID-19 they had to close the shop.

-CAP funds will be used to assist Ability Fair Trade Village with creating an online shop, currently under development, and to assist with the marketing, promotion and sale of products handcrafted by their artisans.
+CAP funds are used to assist Ability Fair Trade Village with creating an online shop, currently under development, and to assist with the marketing, promotion and sale of products of beautiful handmade goods crafted by people with disabilities and other marginalised groups.

 Siem Reap Food Bank